tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ### Tiles

 Tiles will continue to be fetched for the current Web Mercator viewport, which means if your projection expands the effective view, tiles may appear to be missing.
-In the example below, tiles to the north are missing, because Tangram didn't know they would be needed:
+In the example below, tiles to the north are missing, because Tangram doesn't realize they are needed:

 ![Albers with missing tiles](https://user-images.githubusercontent.com/459970/74368621-e15bc400-4d88-11ea-9fab-0ca9b79af1f1.png)

 ### Layers

 Projections may appear to be drawn in 3D, but invidual layers are still being ordered in 2D space as specified in the scene file.
-For instance, in a globe projection, if you draw a _line_ layer over a _polygon_ layer, that ordering will be in screenspace, not relative to the surface of the Earth.
-In this case, lines on the back of the globe may be drawn over water features in the front of the globe, because to the renderer there is no "front" or "back" – there are only flat layers being composited on the screen.
+For instance, in a globe projection, if you set a the `order` of a _line_ layer above that of a _polygon_ layer, that ordering will be in screenspace, not relative to the surface of the Earth.
+In this case, lines on the back of the globe may be drawn over water features in the front of the globe.

 ### Hinges